Quickly create your Virginia living will

 If you would like a person of your choice to make medical decisions for you, you should sign a medical power of attorney form.
 A medical power of attorney empowers you to name a health care agent and alternate agent that you want.
 For many people, this is preferable to relying on default state laws.

-Yes, your health care providers will treat you for pain and provide you with comfort care no matter what choices you make in your living will.
-If you have any specific wishes for pain management, you can give additional instructions on this in your living will.
+Yes, your health care providers will treat you for pain and provide you with comfort care no matter what choices you make in your health care directive.
+If you have any specific wishes for pain management, you can give additional instructions on this in your health care directive.
 You should discuss this with your health care agent if you choose one.

 Yes, your medical professionals have a duty to follow the instructions in your advance directives.
 Under Virginia’s health care statutes, your health care professionals must make reasonable efforts to transfer you to another physician if they are unwilling to honor the terms of your advance directives.